 Save Time, Stay Home and Get CPR certified

 Thrive Training is now offering online CPR courses, you will get a 2-year certificate.
 You can take them inside your own house and learn how to protect your family easily.

 Thrive training has already saved so many lives.
-Many mamas who took the training, were able to save a life the next time they saw a choking child because they knew exactly that to do.
+Many mamas who took the training, we’re able to save a life the next time they saw a choking child because they knew exactly what to do.
 There is no reason not to take the time to become prepared for when it matters most.